Susanne Trick M.Sc.

 Susanne Trick joined the lab as a PhD student in January 2019.

-She is part of the research group investigating interactive AI algorithms and human-robot interaction.
-IKIDA
+She is part of the IKIDA research group investigating interactive AI algorithms and human-robot interaction.

-Besides the project, from 2019 to 2021 she was also working on the IKIDA project which aims to contribute to maintaining the independence of elderly people with a humanoid robot that supports everyday life activities.
-Kobo34
+Besides the IKIDA project, from 2019 to 2021 she was also working on the Kobo34 project which aims to contribute to maintaining the independence of elderly people with a humanoid robot that supports everyday life activities.

 Research interests